Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Bears in Romania

 Wild bears roam the mountainous region of Transylvania – and visitors can travel with a tour guide to get a glimpse.
-Join an experienced forest ranger in search of wild brown bears…or travel to a bear sanctuary with a guide (and see the Bran Castle, too).
+Join an experienced forest ranger in search of wild brown bears…or go to a bear sanctuary with a guide (and see Bran Castle, too).

 More Tours from Brasov